jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 the east can mislead a fella by up to 34° in winter and summer.
 It's even less accurate at higher latitudes.
 Here's how it _actually_ works:

-The sun rises approximately in the east and sets approximately in the west.
+Twice a year, at the equinoxes, the sun rises due east and sets due west.
-Twice a year, at the equinoxes, any deviation from due east and due west is negligible.
-But the sun deviates northward in both rising and setting as we approach the June solstice.
-And it deviates southward as we approach the December solstice.
-At each solstice you'll get at least 25° of deviation, depending on your latitude.
+But both the rising and the setting deviate northward as we approach the June solstice, and southward for the December solstice.
+You'll get at least 25° of deviation at each solstice, depending on your latitude.
 Inside the polar circles, the sun won't actually rise or set at all, it'll only circle around you just above or below the horizon.